 She discovered EFT (Emotional Freedom Techniques - a therapy which involves tapping on acupressure points on the body, similar to acupuncture but without the needles, which help us release negative emotions so we feel more calm and relaxed) which turned her life around and helped her become confident, positive, and relaxed about food and her body.
 She became an EFT Practitioner and now helps her clients achieve the same, focusing on changing their mindset rather than on meal plans and goal weights.
 She also became a Matrix Reimprinting Practitioner (an advanced form of EFT which helps replace negative memories with positive experiences).
 She is a member of both professional organisations, AAMET (Association for the Advancement of Meridian Energy Techniques) and EFTMRA (Emotional Freedom Technique and Matrix Reimprinting Academy).

 Kim’s first book, “How To Kiss Goodbye To Ana” is being published by Jessica Kingsley Publishers and will be available in February.
 She is a Huffington Post, Thrive Global, The Mighty and Recovery Warrior blogger.
-She has had blogs published by Beat and National Eating Disorders Association and has been interviewed on local radio and in local press and been featured in Bella Magazine.
+She has had blogs published by Beat and National Eating Disorders Association and has been interviewed on local radio, in local press and been featured in Bella Magazine.

 To get in touch, email her at firstname.lastname@example.org.